bjuppa/com-plain-date/README.md

 # ComPlainDate

 Date-time handling in JavaScript has always been hard.
-While we're all waiting for `Temporal` to arrive, this is a collection of tools for **expressive and timezone-safe manipulation of dates and times** on top of the JavaScript features already available in today's browsers and runtime systems.
+While we're all waiting for Temporal to arrive, this is a collection of tools for **expressive and timezone-safe manipulation of dates and times** on top of the JavaScript features already available in today's browsers and runtime systems.

+It may well be that ComPlainDate will stay useful even after Temporal is available — only time can tell.

 ## Why another JavaScript date-time library?